frdeange/IBM-Masterclass-Day1/EX3-AgentWithTools/challenge/ex3-ch3-MCP.md

 ## 🎯 **Objective**

-Transform the `ex3-s3-AgentWithMCP.py` example into a versatile agent that can connect to different external tools and data sources.
-Learn how to expand your AI agent's capabilities beyond custom functions by integrating with real external services!
+Transform the `ex3-s3-AgentWithMCP.py` example into a specialized documentation assistant that connects to Microsoft Learn through the Model Context Protocol.
+Learn how to integrate external knowledge sources to enhance your AI agent's capabilities!

 ## ✨ **What You'll Learn**